 Most pharmaceutical, medical supplies, medical equipment manufacturers have complex supply chains that are underutilized and ill-equipped to cope with the current and future challenges.
 Most suppliers fail to take into account that the product portfolios of pharmaceutical companies have expanded to include biologicals and tissue-based therapies that require more complex distribution processes than conventional chemical entities.
 They are highly susceptible to damage and impurities during shipping and distribution, and should therefore be transported in novel delivery devices.
 Similarly, the transport and distribution of fragile laboratory equipment, diagnostic instruments, and high-cost surgical products, such as vascular and ureteral stents requires special care in order to prevent damage and ensure product quality.

 Since the implementation of a value-based healthcare system, healthcare providers and payers have become much more demanding.
-To slow healthcare spending growth moving forward, employers will consider supply-side management strategies—such as narrower provider networks and value-based purchasing—that focus on bringing price, rather than utilization, down.
-This has huge implications for pharmaceutical companies, medical device, and medical supplies manufacturers as they will not only have to ensure delivery of superior-quality, safe, and effective products, but will also have to supplement their products with a range of supporting services to make sure that the patient gets the most from the therapy.
+This has huge implications for pharmaceutical companies, medical device manufacturers, and medical supplies manufacturers as they will not only have to ensure delivery of superior-quality, safe, and effective products, but will also have to supplement their products with a range of supporting services to make sure that the patient gets the most from the therapy.

 As profit margins of pharmaceutical, medical supplies, and medical device manufacturers continue to shrink, they may want to explore new markets that offer better revenue-generation opportunities.
 However, to achieve this objective, they will have to build a supply chain that is more geographically dispersed, as well as equipped to prevent counterfeiting, diversion, and cargo theft.